cms-sw/cmssw/Configuration/Geometry/README.md

 * T24: Phase2 tilted tracker.
 Tracker detector description itself is identical to T21 (OT800 IT615).
 Change of paradigm, entire description reworked to be compatible with DD4hep library.
 * T25: Phase2 tilted tracker.
 Outer Tracker (v8.0.0): same as T24/T21.
 Inner Tracker (v7.0.2): Based on (v6.1.5) (T24/T21), but with 3D sensors in TBPX L1.
 Compatible with DD4hep library.
 * T26: Phase2 tilted tracker.
 Outer Tracker (v8.0.0): same as T24/T21.
 Inner Tracker (v7.0.3): Based on (v6.1.5) (T24/T21), but with 3D sensors in TBPX L1 and 50x50 pixel aspect ratio in TFPX and TEPX.
 Compatible with DD4hep library.
-* T29: Phase2 tilted tracker.
-Outer Tracker (v8.0.0): same as T24/T21.
-Inner Tracker (v8.0.3): Based on (v7.0.2) (T25), but with bricked pixels in the central rod of TBPX L2+L3 and in the central 3 rods of TBPX L4, and with 50x50 mum pixels in TFPX and TEPX.
-Compatible with DD4hep library.
 * T30: Phase2 titled tracker.
 Exploratory geometry *only to be used in D91 for now*.
 Outer Tracker (v8.0.1): based on v8.0.0 with updated TB2S spacing.
 Inner Tracker (v6.4.0): based on v6.1.5 but TFPX with more realistic module positions.

 Calorimeters: